fullstack-development/blockchain-wiki-en/concepts/dex/dex-review/readme-en.md

 ### Concentrated Liquidity

 When LP provides liquidity to a Uniswap v2 pool, it is evenly distributed along the price curve.
-This allows for processing all price ranges from zero to infinity but makes capital utilization inefficient.
+This allows to process all price ranges from zero to infinity but makes capital utilization inefficient.

 The problem is that most assets are traded within specific price ranges.
 This is especially noticeable in pools with stablecoins, which have a very narrow range.